jamesrharwood/thesis/data/iv_changes.md

 * Make them prominent in author instructions.
 * Placing checklists earlier in compiled PDFs.
 * Publicize when RGs are used by reviewers.
-* Funders could ask about RGs/checklists when collecting updates from grant recipients.

 ---